joereynolds/joereynolds.github.io/_books/it.md

 [^1]: In my opinion Stranger Things started declining pretty rapidly after the
     second season.
-No idea why but it went from a gripping drama/thriller to a weird American-ized tween drama which leaned too heavily into displaying Eleven's powers (we get it, she's telepathic) and really milking the synth vibes (Yes everyone wants and loves the ARP 2600).
+No idea why but it went from a gripping drama/thriller to a weird American-ized tween drama which leaned too heavily into displaying Eleven's powers (we get it, she's telekinetic) and really milking the synth vibes (Yes everyone wants and loves the ARP 2600).